ArtsemiY/TomoBEAR-test/Installation-and-Setup.md

 ones installed.

-If you install IMOD the normal way then IMOD should be already in your PATH variable and therefore callable from everywhere.
-This is the only way supported by TomoBEAR.
+If you install IMOD the normal way then IMOD should be already in your `PATH` variable and therefore callable from everywhere.
+This is the only way supported by tomoBEAR.